 It is crucial to keep in mind that although these three persons of God are co-equal, they are completely distinct from each other- the Father is not the Son, the Son is not the Holy Spirit, and the Holy Spirit is not the Father.
 Remembering this belief would help us realize the importance of each person in the Trinity.

 Being a persona, the Holy Spirit is to be equal with God the Father and Jesus Christ, or God the Son.
-For Christians, the Holy Spirit also possesses the attributes of the Father and the Son.
+For Christians, it also possesses the attributes of the Father and the Son.
 These attributes include omnipotence, omniscience, and omnipresence.
-This unique role implies the Holy Spirit’s relevance in Christianity.
-The Holy Spirit’s role in the life of the believers is a huge deal in the Christian religion.
-The study of the Holy Spirit is formed to know more about its character.
+This unique role implies its relevance in Christianity.
+Its role in the life of the believers is a huge deal in the Christian religion.
+The study is formed to know more about its character.
 This study is known as Pneumatology.

 Holy Spirit in the Old Testament

 Holy Spirit and Creation